 Rafael A. Calvo, PhD (2000) is Professor at the University of Sydney, and ARC Future Fellow.
 Director of the Wellbeing Technology Lab and of the Software Engineering Group that focuses on the design of systems that support wellbeing in areas of mental health, medicine and education.
-Calvo was appointed a Future Fellow of the Australian Research Council to study the design of wellbeing-supportive technology, and since 2017 has been a member of the IEEE Global Initiative on Ethics of Autonomous and Intelligent Systems.
+Calvo was appointed a Future Fellow of the Australian Research Council to study the design of wellbeing-supportive technology.

 He is the recipient of five teaching awards, and published four books and over 200 articles in the fields of HCI, wellbeing-supportive design, learning technologies, affective computing, and computational intelligence.
 His books include Positive Computing: Technology for Wellbeing and Human Potential (MIT Press) and the Oxford Handbook of Affective Computing.
 He has worked globally at Universities, high schools and professional training institutions including the Language Technology Institute at Carnegie Mellon University, Universidad Nacional de Rosario, and on sabbaticals at the University of Cambridge and the University of Memphis.
 Rafael has also worked as a technology consultant for projects in the US, Brasil, Argentina and Australia.
 He is Associate Editor for the Journal of Medical Internet Research – Human Factors (JMIR-HF) and former Associate Editor of the IEEE Transactions on Learning Technologies and IEEE Transactions on Affective Computing.